sourceallies/event-source-blog/blog/blog.md

 If someone wants to make a modification to their home, they do not call the zoning board and "create a building permit".
 Rather, they submit a form that specifies the requred and optional information.
 This form may be considered a "building permit request".
 The city then takes this form and based on various rules creates a "building permit".
 This pattern fits well within a RESTful URL scheme.
 Each type of commmand has its own URL pattern as a sub-resource of the entity that is being affected and can be submitted with a POST.
-The current state of the entity (derived from the events) can be fetched with a GET request along with the collection of events.Admittedly, the architecture of an event sourced system is more complicated than a state mutation based system.
+The current state of the entity (derived from the events) can be fetched with a GET request along with the collection of events.

+### Architecture

+Admittedly, the architecture of an event sourced system is more complicated than a state mutation based system.
 This complexity stems from the need to enforce a correct order of business events.
 In our shipping use case, we must enforce that a shipment cannot be delivered before it is shipped and cannot be shipped until it is assigned to a truck.
 We also cannot allow a shipment to be delivered multiple times.